rotherleague/Rother/_includes/rules/rules.md

+         \
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 3. A child who has not attained the age of 6 shall not play, and shall not be permitted or encouraged to play, in a match of any kind.

     The relevant age for each Player is determined by his or her age as at midnight on 31 August of the relevant Playing Season i.e. children who are aged 6 as at midnight on 31 August in a Playing Season (together with those who attain the age of 6 during the Playing Season) will be classed as Under 7 Players for that Playing Season.
 Children who are aged 7 as at midnight on 31 August in a Playing Season will be classed as Under 8 Players for that Playing Season, and so on.

     Notwithstanding the above, a child is permitted to play up in the age group above his or her chronological age group, irrespective of any changes of format or competition structure, save that a child who attains the age of 6 after 31 August is permitted to play only in the Under 7 age group, and may not play in the Under 8 age group, for that Playing Season.
+Girls in all female teams may also be permitted to play an age group down in accordance with Rule 4(F).

-    The age groups that children are eligible to play in are set out in the table below, along with the permitted football formats for each of those age groups.
+    The age groups that children are eligible to play in are set out in the table below, subject to Rule 4(F), along with the permitted football formats for each of those age groups.
 Children shall not play, and shall not be permitted or encouraged to play, in a match between sides of more than the stated number of players, according to their age group:

 <table>